SS4000 - Cultures, Identity and Difference (2018/19)

-This module examines the changing pattern of households and family life, work and employment, with a particular emphasis on differences in cultures and how this interlinks with social divisions.
-It addresses causes and patterns of inequality, and the opportunities and challenges of living in a multi-cultural society.
-There is an introduction to anthropological perspectives to these issues, and to the different approaches to communities and cultures.
+This module examines the changing pattern of households and family life, work and employment, with a particular emphasis on differences in cultures and identities and how these interlink with social divisions.
+It addresses causes and patterns of inequality, and the opportunities and challenges of living in a super diverse society.

 This module aims to:

-3. Explain differing patterns on inequality and the anthropological perspective to issues of community, culture, multiculturalism and social cohesion;
+3. Explain differing patterns on inequality and the socio-political perspectives to issues of community, culture, multiculturalism, social exclusion and social cohesion.

 5. Develop student skills in retrieving information, academic writing and presenting information to a range of audiences.

-1. orientation to the course, the faculty and the university;
+1. Orientation to the course, the schools and the university;

-2. definitions of community; differing communities & community cohesion;
+2. Definitions of community; differing communities & community cohesion; LO1

-3. skills development (reading, essay writing, report writing, presentation skills);
+6. Skills development (reading, essay writing, report writing, presentation skills, IT skills) LO4, LO3

 On successful completion of this module students will be able to: